What is BEC?

 1. Financial gain

 BEC attacks are one of the most lucrative forms of cybercrime, making them popular amongst cybercriminals.
-On average, hackers can expect to make £57,492 per successful scam.
+On average, hackers made $80,000 per successful attack in 2020.

 - Wire transfer: Often, a hacker will impersonate a senior business leader to convince a member of staff to send a large sum of money to an account that they control.